~2,000

 Calculator

-Estimate when you'll hit the wall based on your race details, fueling plan, and exercise physiology.
+Estimate when you'll hit the wall based on your weight, pace, distance, and fueling plan.
 This is a simplified model — individual results vary.

 : / mi